 - Flour - We're using a combination of Bread Flour and All-Purpose Flour for the perfect chewy and soft texture.

-- Egg + Yolk - Adds structure.
+- Egg + Yolk - Adds structure and the extra yolk adds richness.

 - Salt - A flavor enhancer and make donuts fluffy.